 Building Strength in Loss for Families with Intellectual and Developmental Disabilities

 While general information on bereavement is available, there are limited resources that address the complex needs of adults with IDD.
-To bridge this gap, this project aims to adapt the Paths [Senderos] program, which provides free information and strategies in English and Spanish to families facing grief, to provide tailored information to assist this group with their healing journey.
+To bridge this gap, this project aims to adapt the Paths [Senderos] program, which provides free information and strategies in English and Spanish to families facing grief, to provide tailored information to assist with the healing journey.

 Through this multiyear project the Kinder Institute will: